Phonons as a platform for non-Abelian braiding and its manifestation in layered silicates

-We note that $q=-1$ characterizes the non-contractible loops within $\mathsf{SO}(3) \cong \mathbb{D}^3/\sim$ (where $\mathbb{D}^3$ is the 3D unit ball and $\sim$ is the equivalence relation for antipodal points), $i.e.$~the generator of $\pi_1[\mathsf{SO}(3)] = \mathbb{Z}_2$ \cite{Sjoeqvist_2004}.
-Importantly, the non-Abelian multiplication rules of the quaternion charges capture the non-Abelian braiding of nodes, $i.e.$~the braiding of a node $+i$ with an adjacent node $+j$ leads to the conversion of its frame charge according to the conjugation of charge $(-j)*(+i)*(+j) = -i$ \cite{Wu1273}, see also Ref.\,\citeonline{bouhon2019nonabelian}.
+Importantly, conjugation of a non-Abelian charge $q\in\{i,j,k\}$ by another captures the effect of braiding the corresponding node around the node of an adjacent gap, e.g.~taking the node of charge $q=i$ in gap $\Delta_1$, its charge becomes $(-j)*(+i)*(+j) = -i$ after braiding it around the node of charge $j$ in gap $\Delta_2$\cite{Wu1273}.

+It is important to note that, as elements of the first homotopy group, the non-Abelian charges of band nodes acquire an unambiguous meaning only once a fixed base point and an oriented base loop are chosen (as implied by the definition of the first homotopy \textit{group}).
+Furthermore, the sign of the charges $q\in\{i,j,k\}$ also depends on the choice of a gauge at the base point of the loop\cite{Wu1273,bouhon2019nonabelian,bouhon2020geometric}.
+We come back to the question of the gauge freedom when we introduce the Dirac strings below.